United Nations General Assembly Resolution 377 (V): Middle East (1967) – USSR failed to obtain 9 votes – 5th Emergency Special Session

 Invoked by General Assembly at the request of USSR (A/6717) and vote (98-3-3).
-Fifth Emergency Special Session on "The Situation in the Middle East" adopted six resolutions, including Resolutions 2253 and 2254 (ES-V) calling on Israel to rescind unilateral measures in Jerusalem.
+The Fifth Emergency Special Session on "The Situation in the Middle East" adopted six resolutions, including Resolutions 2253 (ES-V) and Resolution 2254 (ES-V) calling on Israel to rescind unilateral measures in Jerusalem.

 Palestine (1980) – US veto – 7th Emergency Special Session

-Invoked by General Assembly request Senegal (A/ES-7/1).
-Seventh Emergency Special Session on "The Question of Palestine" adopted eight resolutions (ES-7/2 through ES-7/9) calling for the unconditional and total withdrawal of Israel from territories occupied since 1967.
+Invoked by General Assembly at the request of Senegal (A/ES-7/1).
+The Seventh Emergency Special Session on "The Question of Palestine" adopted eight resolutions (ES-7/2 through ES-7/9) calling for the unconditional and total withdrawal of Israel from territories occupied since 1967.

 Namibia (1981) – France, UK and US veto – 8th Emergency Special Session

 Invoked by General Assembly at the request of Zimbabwe (A/ES-8/1).
-The UNGA's eighth emergency special session was convened by Zimbabwe in order to discuss the "Question of Namibia".
+The Eighth Emergency Special Session was convened by Zimbabwe in order to discuss the "Question of Namibia".
 Its meetings were conducted between 3 September and 14 September 1981.

 At the conclusion of the final meeting of the session, the Assembly adopted resolution A/RES/ES-8/2:

 This was the first occasion on which the Assembly authorized economic, diplomatic and cultural sanctions against a state; it had already authorized military sanctions by its resolution 1001 of 7 November 1956, during its first emergency special session.
-Resolution A/RES/ES-8/2 also reaffirmed the power of the General Assembly to authorize the use of military force by UN Member States.

 Palestine (1997) – US veto – 10th Emergency Special Session

 Invoked by General Assembly request of Qatar (A/ES/10/1).
-Tenth Emergency Special Session on "The Question of Palestine", still in session, adopted inter alia, Resolution ES-10/14 requesting an advisory opinion from the International Court of Justice.
+The Tenth Emergency Special Session on "The Question of Palestine", still in session, adopted inter alia, Resolution ES-10/14 requesting an advisory opinion from the International Court of Justice.